Easy family devotions? It’s not a myth. Here’s what you need to know.

 Toss Out Perfection and Go For Progress

-I think we’ve already safely established that perfection is likely never going to happen, but that doesn’t mean we should throw in the towel and stop trying.
+I think we’ve already safely established that perfection is likely never going to happen, but that doesn’t mean we should throw in the towel and stop trying for family Bible study.
 When you think about having a family devotional time, resist the urge to picture the perfect scenario and be realistic about where your family is currently.

 For example, if you have four kids ages 10-18 and you’ve NEVER done a family devotion before, don’t expect them to understand the purpose or see the benefit.
 Don’t expect deep discussion or answers that don’t match up with where your kids are spiritually.